The Big Chill (film): Production

 Kasdan's wife Meg was placed in charge of compiling period-appropriate songs for the soundtrack.
 She heard "I Heard It Through the Grapevine" for the first time in many years while picking her son up at camp, listening to a Marvin Gaye cassette, and was struck by how the song with no dialogue would make a perfect start to the film.

-It was decided before filming that "Ain't Too Proud to Beg" by The Temptations would be used for the cleanup after dinner scene, so the cast were given earbuds so that they could hear the song during filming, making it easier for them to keep the beat.
+It was decided before filming that "Ain't Too Proud to Beg" by The Temptations would be used for the cleanup after dinner scene, so the cast were given headphones so that they could hear the song during filming, making it easier for them to keep the beat.

 JoBeth Williams recalled filming a scene flashing back to the characters in 1968.
 "It was just wonderful to shoot", she said.
 "They rented this big house in Atlanta and installed bead curtains, rock posters, incense, 1968 Life magazines—it was a real time warp."
 Williams says that, in the scene, her character was living with William Hurt's character and ignoring Tom Berenger's.
 The Alex character, played by Kevin Costner "looking like a scruffy James Dean", was also in the scene.
 "That turned out to be the problem...
 Nobody could live up to that role after the build-up through the film, and audiences said they didn't want to see anybody try.
 So the last 10 minutes of the film were just cut out."
 Filming concluded on February 7, 1983.

+Consequently, Costner only appears as the body of Alex in the coffin during the opening title sequence.
+According to Kasdan, it was his decision to axe the scenes which were to appear at the end of the film as a flashback.
+"It didn't work," he said in an interview with the Toronto Star.
+"I felt so bad about it."
+Costner was given a role in Kasdan's next film, the 1985 western Silverado, as Jake, the younger brother of Emmett, played by Scott Glenn, alongside fellow Big Chill cast member Kevin Kline, who played Paden.

 Reception

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 71% based on reviews from 41 critics, with an average rating of 6.2/10.
+On Rotten Tomatoes, the film has an approval rating of 69% based on reviews from 42 critics, with an average rating of 6.2/10.
 The site's critical consensus reads "The Big Chill captures a generation's growing ennui with a terrific cast, a handful of perceptive insights, and one of the decade's best film soundtracks."
 On Metacritic, the film has a weighted average score of 61 out of 100 based on reviews from 12 critics, indicating "generally favorable reviews".

 At the time, Richard Corliss of Time described The Big Chill as a "funny and ferociously smart movie", stating:

 Vincent Canby of The New York Times wrote that the film was a "very accomplished, serious comedy" and an "unusually good choice to open this year's [New York Film Festival] in that it represents the best of mainstream American film making."